-Vendors for the 2020 Houston Ballet Nutcracker Spring Market will be selling on Facebook.
+Vendors for the 2020 Houston Ballet Nutcracker Spring Market sold their goods on Facebook.
+This year, vendors are back at NRG Center.
 (Photo by Fulton Davenport, PWL Studio)

 Event planner Kirksey Gregg and Houston Ballet Nutcracker Market CEO Patsy Chapman cut the ribbon on the 2019 Spring Market.
 (Photo by Fulton Davenport, PWL Studio)